lrizza/train-test-val-splitter/README.md

 ## Overview
 Simple utility script to split a folder of images into training, testing and validation according to a specified ratio.
-Images in the provided input folder are moved into train,test and eval folders created in the input directory.
+Images in the provided input folder are moved into train, test and eval folders created in the input directory with a seed for reproducibility.

 ## Usage
 No dependencies needed, to run: